Kungsbacka/PSGrouper/README.md

 PSGrouper uses the [Grouper API](https://github.com/Kungsbacka/Grouper/tree/master/GrouperApi) to perform most tasks and this must be up an running before PSGrouper can be used.

-The DLLs that is part of this Git repository is built for use with PowerShell 5 (.Net Framework 4.7.2).
+The DLLs that is part of this Git repository is built for use with PowerShell 5.x (.NET Framework 4.7.2).

 ## Deploying

 * Copy the PowerShell module to a folder that is included in the PSModulePath (if you want the module to autoload)
-* If you want support for a later PowerShell version than 5.1 you have to build GrouperLib (CompileTargetCore) and copy GrouperLib.Core.dll, Newtonsoft.Json.dll and GrouperLib.Language.dll to the module folder (if you want support for Swedish, also copy sv\GrouperLib.Language.resources.dll to \<module folder\>\sv)
+* If you want support for later PowerShell versions ("PowerShell Core") you have to build GrouperLib (CompileTargetCore) and copy GrouperLib.Core.dll, Newtonsoft.Json.dll and GrouperLib.Language.dll to the module folder (if you want support for Swedish, copy sv\GrouperLib.Language.resources.dll to \<module folder\>\sv)

 ## Working with Grouper documents

 Below are some examples of how to perform common tasks.
-Take a look at the cmdlet help for more information.
+Take a look at the help for each function for more information.

 Before you can use the PowerShell module you have to connect to the API using Connect-GrouperApi.